+This post shares some of my tips on Freezing Fresh Herbs, with a focus on tips for freezing Rosemary and Thyme!
 Did you know that many fresh herbs can be frozen in the summer when they’re abundant and then used all through the winter?
-This post shares tips on how I freeze rosemary and thyme from my garden.

 Even though it’s still quite warm in Utah, I can feel the nights getting a bit cooler, and I know it’s not that long until the garden goodness has to either be preserved or lost.
 I hate losing anything that comes from my garden, and try to freeze as much as possible.
-Since I have lots and lots of herbs, a few years ago I started to experiment with freezing them to see if I could preserve the flavor enough to make it worthwhile to use the herbs in the winter.
+Since I have lots and lots of herbs, a few years ago I started to experiment with freezing fresh herbs to see if I could preserve the flavor enough to make it worthwhile to use them during the winter.
 I’m no expert, but I’ve learned a few tricks.

 I was delightfully surprised when the frozen leaves fell off the stems, and even happier when I tried using some of the frozen rosemary and thyme leaves and discovered they were nearly as good as fresh.
 Try this if you have rosemary and thyme in your garden and live where there’s a cold winter, and I think you’ll like the result.

-Cut some thyme branches.
-Herbs should be washed in cold water and either spun dry or blotted dry with paper towels.
+To freeze rosemary or thyme, start by cutting some stems with leaves of rosemary or thyme.
+Make them short enough they’ll fit into a ziploc bag.
+The herbs should be washed in cold water and either spun dry or blotted dry with paper towels.

 Put rosemary in small Ziploc bag.

 Use a separate Ziploc bag for the thyme.
 Let thyme and rosemary stay in the freezer for several weeks.